Law Ministry Accepts Recommendations to Strengthen Professional Training of Lawyers

 Qualified persons refer to local law graduates from the National University of Singapore, Singapore Management University and Singapore University of Social Sciences, and overseas law graduates from approved universities, who have met the requisite degree standards and other requirements, as set out in the Legal Profession (Qualified Persons) Rules.
 For more information about being a qualified person, please refer to the website of the Singapore Institute of Legal Education.

-Please click on the image below for the infographic explaining the key changes to the admission and training of lawyers
+Infographic explaining key changes to the admission and training of lawyers.(0.1MB)